Draginja Ružić: Career

 Ružić was the first child in her family to leave home.
-In 1860, she moved to Serbian Čanad, in Romania, and entered the amphitheater there.
+In 1860, she moved to Serbian Čanad, then also part of the Austrian Empire, and entered the amphitheater there.
 She performed for the first time on 17 July 1860 in the role of Vidosava in Jovan Sterija Popović's tragedy, Ajduci.

 From 16 July 1861 till the end of her acting career, Ružić was a member of the Serbian National Theatre in Novi Sad.
 She had a break from 1863 to 1865 when, in protest of the dismissal of Kolarović, she left the theater along with her husband Dimitri Ružić and sisters Ljubica Kolarović and Sofija Vujic.
 During that time, she performed in an ad hoc established traveling theater founded by Kolarović, and together, from July to October 1863, she organized a series of shows.
 After that, until 1865, she performed at the Croatian National Theatre in Zagreb.
 The second break was between 1872 and 1873 when she played for a short time at the National Theater in Belgrade.

 Ružić was one of the best actresses of the Serbian National Theater in Novi Sad.
 She was noticed from the beginning of her acting career, and over her career she played a diverse array of characters, in comic, serious, and singing roles.
 It is believed that she played around 350 roles.
 Modern critics rank her with the highest-level artists in the world.

 She celebrated only one of her anniversaries, the 25th anniversary of the artwork, on 17 April 1886.
 That same evening, she celebrated her wedding anniversary.
 Montenegrin Prince Nikola Petrović Njegoš sent her a silver laurel wreath on that occasion.
 She unexpectedly withdrew from the scene in 1898, at age 64, and with a career of 38 years.
 Her last role was Jelisaveta in Šiler's piece Spletka i ljubav, played on 27 June 1898.
 She retired on 13 August 1898.